luisgros-fixeads/plugin-sonarqube/README.md

 ./athena sonarqube scanner <project-root-directory> [<sonar-scanner-options>] ./athena sonarqube plugins <install|remove> <plugin-jar-url>
 ```
-#### Start SonarQube Server
+#### Start the SonarQube Server
 ```sh
 ./athena sonarqube server start
 ```
-This will provide you with a link to access SonarQube's web interface
+This will provide you with a link to access SonarQube web interface

-#### Run code analysis
+#### Run a code analysis
 ```sh
 ./athena sonarqube scanner ~/myproject/
 ```
-After that you will be able to access your code analysis report on SonarQube's web interface, sometimes
+After that you will be able to access your code analysis report on SonarQube web interface, sometimes
 reports might take a little bit of time to display depending on the project size, be patient.

 ## Examples